DecentLabs/officeAir/README.md

-# officeAir - Temperature and Humidity Meter and Google Sheet Logger with Raspberry Pi and I2C sensors
+# officeAir - A temperature and Humidity Meter and Google Sheet Logger with Raspberry Pi and I2C sensors

 This project lets you log temperature and humidity data via Raspberry Pi and a sensor easily and automated way into you google sheet, collecting the raw data and automatically drawing a nice chart as data coming in.
+(The name and use case comes from life: initially we set this up to monitor DecentLabs office climate in a hot summer period, when air conditioning had some weakneses.)

 First lets see the Google sheet and its script side to prepare that before Raspberry pi configurations.